upskilldev/basics/README.md

 Go through this [document](https://docs.google.com/presentation/d/1MGiFW1r-X-hPlEt7_h0zqynS66NsfmMqDqbvMKL9aek/edit?usp=sharing) giving more highlights on Hosting and how various pieces fit together on the Client-Server Model.

 ### Part 3 - Web - Frontend: HTML, CSS

+#### HTML: The basic building blocks
+Go through any of these courses to learn about HTML:
-Learn about HTML with this course(the free part) [Introduction to HTML - Codecademy](https://www.codecademy.com/learn/learn-html)
+ - Learn about HTML with this course(the free part) [Introduction to HTML - Codecademy](https://www.codecademy.com/learn/learn-html)
+ - Alternatively, if you prefer a blog-style platform, go through this series of articles in HTML and CSS [HTML- Structuring the Web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web)

+#### CSS: All about styling
 Learn about CSS with it's partner course course(the free part) [Introduction to CSS - Codecademy](https://www.codecademy.com/learn/learn-css)

 Learn about building websites in a bit more detail with a similar course(the free part) [Make a website - Codecademy](https://www.codecademy.com/learn/make-a-website)